 Unruh Thruster Feasibility Calculator

-This is not a design tool for a proven propulsion system.
-It is better understood as a feasibility check.
-The calculator intentionally uses optimistic assumptions so that the result is a best-case upper bound rather than a conservative engineering estimate.
-It computes the Unruh temperature from the chosen acceleration, then uses the Stefan–Boltzmann law to estimate how much power a surface of area would radiate if it behaved like a perfect blackbody at that temperature.
-Finally, it converts that power into the maximum possible photon thrust by assuming the radiation is perfectly directed in one direction.
-Real systems would almost certainly perform far worse, but this idealized chain of calculations is useful because it shows just how tiny the effect remains even under favorable assumptions.
+The page is not a claim that such a drive can be built.
+It is a feasibility check that assumes the friendliest possible interpretation of the idea.
+First it computes the Unruh temperature from the acceleration you enter.
+Then it uses the Stefan–Boltzmann law to estimate how much power a surface of area would radiate if it behaved like a perfect blackbody at that temperature.
+Finally, it converts that power into the largest possible photon thrust by assuming the radiation is perfectly directed in one direction.
+Every step is optimistic, which makes the result an upper bound rather than a realistic engineering forecast.

 Formula: T = (ℏ ⋅ a) / (2 π ⋅ k_B ⋅ c)

-Once the temperature is known, the calculator estimates radiated power with the Stefan–Boltzmann law:
+Once the temperature is known, the calculator estimates blackbody power with the Stefan–Boltzmann law.

 Formula: F = P / c